We're here to help. ×

 - A freshman enrolled in college work taken prior to high school graduation and applying for a term after graduation

-Admission for freshman applicants is based on a holistic review including high school grades, national college admission test results, successful completion of the pre-college curriculum and essay.
+Admission for freshman applicants is based on a holistic review including high school grades, national college admission test results (if submitted), successful completion of the pre-college curriculum and essay.